The buying process

 This explains the process of buying a vehicle from Go Green Autos.

-I can offer part-exchanges but selling petrol and diesel cars clashes with the 'Go Green' ethos, so I pass such vehicles on through the trade or send them to auction.
-You'll always get the best price by selling your car privately.
+I do offer part-exchange but selling petrol and diesel cars clashes with the 'Go Green' ethos, so I pass these vehicles on through the trade or send them to auction.
+You will normally get the best price by selling your car privately, but many don't want the hassle.

 If you wish to part-exchange a vehicle, please complete the part-exchange form.

-Once you've agreed to purchase, you will receive an invoice which will include the Go Green Autos bank details.
+Once you have agreed to purchase, you will receive an invoice which will include the Go Green Autos bank details.
 Payments can be by bank transfer (BACS or CHAPS) or by cash.
-I will accept cheques or bank drafts, but these have to be cleared before the vehicle is released, so expect to wait four days or so.
+I will accept cheques or bank drafts, but these have to be cleared before the vehicle is released.
+Cards or Paypal are not accepted, due to the extra costs incurred.

 All customers generally pay by bank transfer (BACS).
 When doing this, its advisable to first pay a £250 deposit.
-Sending a small initial payment means you can check you have the senders details setup correctly and also it stop the anti-fraud blocking, as many banks will now block large payments to a new sender.
-When sending the remainder, you may find your bank sets limits on the amount you can send at a time, so you may have to send the rest over multiple transactions.
+Sending a small initial payment means you can check you have the senders details setup correctly and it also stops the anti-fraud blocking, as many banks will now block large payments to a new sender.
+When sending the remainder, you may find your bank sets limits on the amount you can send at one time, so you may have to send the rest over in multiple transactions.
 Therefore, its advisable not to leave the bank transfer until the last moment, just in case the bank blocks it.
 Vehicles will not be released until payment is received in full.

 I have partnered with Car Loan Warehouse who are experienced in sourcing finance for used electric vehicles.
 They can find you the best deal and loans are normally approved within one hour of submitting your details.
 Or you can of course source your own finance elsewhere.